Chapter 14: Fire

 "Chippy?
 Weird name…"

-"Yeah, a little weird…" admitted Starlow, although knew folks with worse nicknames.
+"Yeah, a little weird…" admitted Starlow, although she knew folks with worse nicknames.
 "Look, it doesn't matter."

 "Wait, hang on, Chippy!
 Did you just say 'we'?
 Who else is in there?"